Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Discussion

 Similarly, when it comes to a model of V4, those previous models that omit incorporating both curvature components cannot achieve a signed curvature encoding and hence, are lacking with respect to our current understanding of shape processing in V4.
 Even with impressive population distribution of correlation coefficients, HMAX falls under this category.
 Without incorporating curvature sign, it is not surprising that HMAX failed to exhibit similar levels of invariance to changes in position as V4 neurons~\cite{bair2015modeling}; with an example, we showed (Figure~\ref{fig:signed_curvature}(\subref{fig:HMAX_FG_example})) that the same configuration of oriented edges recovered in HMAX could be a convex or concave segment on the bounding contour of a shape depending on the shape position in the receptive field.
 Additionally, the HMAX hierarchy skips intermediate processing stages and jumps from orientation-selective neurons to shape selectivity in V4.
 As a result, some of the recovered RFs look like an ensemble of oriented edges that are difficult to interpret.
 Such an approach fails to explain how the shape signal transforms in the ventral stream.
 In contrast, with explicit modeling of intermediate representations, not only did we achieve a signed curvature encoding, but also provided a step-by-step explanation for the development of this representation in the ventral stream.

-Compared to other V4 models closely relevant to ours, SparseShape outperformed both 2DSIL and APC.
+Compared to other models, SparseShape outperformed 2DSIL, Alexnet and APC.
 Even though APC was fit to all the shapes in the standard set and we trained our model with only 60\% of shapes, SparseShape--train outperformed APC--4D.
 This mismatch on performance suggests more than three juxtaposed shape parts contribute to V4 responses.
 This observation was confirmed in our sparsity experiment and was evident in the visualized receptive fields: V4 neurons integrate shape parts from the full spatial extent of their RF, which is more efficient than limiting selectivity to a small portion of the RF.

 Not only long-range interactions of shape parts within the RF emerged from relaxing the priors compared to APC, a combination of facilitatory and inhibitory contributions also appeared in the recovered RFs.
 All previous models of V4 were limited to facilitatory contributions of parts.
 However, the relaxed priors in SparseShape revealed more complicated part-based selectivities in V4 neurons.
 Facilitatory and inhibitory part contributions in SparseShape reiterates the findings of Brincat~\etal~\cite{Brincat2004} in IT and therefore, it is not surprising to find that V4 neurons follow suit.